mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 <!-- - Transcription and annotation of video capture footage in parallel with 360 data
 - Coding of sections of video to both emergent themes and themes relating to the research questions. -->

-Evalutation at this stage confirmed that full transcription of video data of all sessions was beyond the remit of the study.
-To inform **prioritisation** of the video data at this early stage I began to formulate some guidelines to help prioritise sessions which included:  a wide sampling of different sessions, more in depth previewing of a few promising sessions.
+Evaluation at this stage confirmed that full transcription of video data of all sessions was beyond the remit of the study.

-The two last 2 sessions in particular in P2 jumped out at being rich in community interaction as well as focused work.

-I also sampled p3 work as well which could be characterised as more calm and focused with extensive pair work happening.

-A word document containing a table of broad evaluation of each sessions.
-This document later helped to shape that decision on what sessions merited closer attention
+And that P2 and P3 contained the most useful data to inform the research objectives.

-In addition, some initial observations and analysis of participant behaviour was recorded in a spreadsheet format (using the FLOSS libre office tool and MS office equivalent).
+Some initial observations and analysis of participant behaviour was recorded in a spreadsheet format (using the FLOSS libre office tool and MS office equivalent).
+(LINK TO 3 PLANES)

 #### Initial description of video data using a spreadsheet and 3 planes approach